MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 1. In `HelloWebView.cpp`, use `Ctrl`+`F` to try to find some of the following code.

-   Or, check whether the below code is already present in the repo: in a new window or tab, see [WebView2Samples/ ... /GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp).
+   The below code has already been added, in the repo that you cloned.
+To see that code in the repo: in a new window or tab, see [WebView2Samples/ ... /GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp).

 1. If the following code isn't present already, paste the following code into `HelloWebView.cpp`.
 Paste the code in between the lines `// <-- WebView2 sample code starts here -->` and `// <-- WebView2 sample code ends here -->`: